Approach-Labs-AI/claude-code-hooks-multi-agent-observability/README.md

 # Multi-Agent Observability System

+> **Note**: This repository is forked from [disler/claude-code-hooks-multi-agent-observability](https://github.com/disler/claude-code-hooks-multi-agent-observability).
+All original credit goes to the original authors.

 Real-time monitoring and visualization for Claude Code agents through comprehensive hook event tracking.
 You can watch the [full breakdown here](https://youtu.be/9ijnN985O_c).

 ## 🎯 Overview